Last reviewed 26 September 2020

 The phased return to work and new workplace layouts described above will further demonstrate that you are prioritising employee health.

 You should take the specific circumstances of an anxious employee into consideration because this may be relevant in your decision making.
-For example, an employee may fall into the high risk category, or their partner may have been advised by the NHS to shield for 12 weeks because they are in the extremely high risk category.
+For example, an employee may fall into the high risk category, or their partner may have been advised by the NHS to shield for 12 weeks due to localised lockdown.
 If an employee in this position still does not want to return to work, you may agree to allow a new or extended period of homeworking, or arrange for them to take time off as holiday or unpaid leave.

 If an employee refuses to attend work without a valid reason, you may wish to consider disciplinary action though specific advice should always be taken here.